-Either way, your shoes will better stay in your heels.
+Either way, your shoes will better stay on your feet and heels.

 Time to try Skinnys?

 We'd love to have you try a starter pack of Skinnys (in both invisible liner-cut and performance sneaker-cut styles)!
 We think they'll work for you, because they worked for us.
 And because 25% of our business is repeat customers, we're pretty sure they're becoming the best new tool in the arsenal to eliminate heel slipping and blisters.

 If you have any questions, please contact us.
 We're quick to respond, and we love talking to customers!